Sam Fatu: World Championship Wrestling (1989–1990)

-In 1989, Fatu joined World Championship Wrestling, where he adopted the ring name "The Samoan Savage" and began teaming with his brother Fatu and his cousin Samu as The Samoan SWAT Team.
+In 1989, Fatu joined World Championship Wrestling, where he adopted the ring name "The Samoan Savage" and began teaming with his brother Fatu and his cousin Samu of The Samoan SWAT Team.
 The trio were managed by "The Big Kahuna" Oliver Humperdink.
 In late 1989, Samu withdrew from in-ring competition and The Samoan SWAT Team was renamed "The New Wild Samoans".
 At Starrcade in December 1989, The New Wild Samoans competed in the Iron Team round-robin tournament, placing third in a field of four teams.

 The New Wild Samoans left WCW in the summer of 1990.

-Later career (1990–2011)
+Later career (1990–2011, 2018–2019)

 After leaving WCW, Fatu (wrestling as "The Samoan Savage") journeyed to Mexico to perform for the Universal Wrestling Association along with his brother Fatu and his cousin, The Great Kokina.
 Billed as "The Hawaiian Beasts", the trio won the UWA World Trios Championship from Los Villanos on April 7, 1991.
 Los Villanos regained the championship on May 31, 1991.
+In March 1992 with his brother Fatu returned to the WWF as the Samoan Swat Team they wrestled in two house shows against Barry Horowitz and the Brooklyn Brawler and Beverly Brothers.
+In July 1992, his brother Fatu, Great Kokina and Samu all went to the WWF.
+Fatu instead did not return nor got a contract from WWF and would go on his own.

+Fatu returned to the WWF as Tonga Kid for a few house shows in 1993 against Papa Shango and Razor Ramon and 1994 teaming with Samu against The Smoking Gunns.

 Fatu wrestled three matches for ECW in April 1998.